lzw-lzw/awesome-remote-sensing-vision-language-models/README.md

 # Awesome remote sensing vision language models
 This is a repository for visual language models in remote sensing, including advanced methods and commonly used datasets in different applications, such as image-text retrieval, visual question answering, pretraining, etc.

-*If you find any relevant papers that are not included here, please feel free to request them at any time.*
+*If you find any relevant papers that are not included here, please feel free to pull requests at any time.*

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)
 ## Table of Contents